-- Behaviour is not the learner - Behaviour has a purpose and communicates unmet needs - Behaviour has consequences.
-Consequences are life lessons - Relationships are key to encouraging reflection.
+- Behaviour is not the learner - Behaviour has a purpose and communicates unmet needs, is a coping strategy or has been learned - Behaviour has consequences.
+Consequences are life lessons - Relationships and co-regulation are key to encouraging reflection.
 Reflection facilitates change - Internal control leads to long-term change

-We believe that building nurturing, trusting relationships with our learners results in greater possibility for engagement in their learning and their capacity to make the changes they need to be successful in education and training.
+We believe that building nurturing, trusting, interdependent relationships with our learners results in greater possibility for engagement in their learning and their capacity to make the changes they need to be successful in education and training.
 As a result of these relationships we have insight into our learners' individual needs and issues, this means that natural, logical consequences will not always look the same for each young person.